guy490/TravelMatch/README.md

 - The match is began!

 ## What is the project about?

-The final distination is to build a PWA website with React that will display as application.

 This application is going to match people abroad with similar interests (Like Resturants, Clubs, Bars, Attractions and more...).